theoh-io/ROS_Autonomous_Driving/src/README.md

 # ROS Packages Summary

 We present a brief explanation of all ROS packages we use for the **Autonomous Driving Pipeline**.
-We remind all users that this pipeline is designed to be flexible, and this means that modifying algorithms inside packages should not affect to the robustness of the structure.
+We remind all users that this pipeline is designed to be flexible, and this means that modifying algorithms inside packages should not affect the robustness of the structure.

 All different ROS nodes are explained with a diagram, which structure is shown below: